Replace foreign coal with U.S. LNG

 Understanding the Moment

 The U.S. has led the world in lowering greenhouse emissions over the past 15 years and kept prices stable by switching to natural gas and renewables.
-Yet geopolitical strife and inadequate access to reliable energy sources has led nations to revert to coal generation.
+Yet geopolitical strife and inadequate access to reliable energy sources have led nations to revert to coal power generation.
 As a result, global emissions in just the last year have surpassed the total greenhouse gas emissions reductions the U.S achieved with wind and solar over the last 15 years.

 information on clean energy transition west virginia mountains